ManticoreGamesInc/platform-documentation/docs/getting_started/my_first_game/functionality.md

 ![Replicator](/img/getting_started/Replicator.png)

 Your hierarchy should look like above now!

 If you press play and collect all the coins in the scene, your victory UI should now appear.

 Congrats on your first game! :)

 ## Reset

 Lastly, let's add in the logic to reset the map (i.e. add the coins back) after they all have been picked up.

 Currently we are deleting the coins when they are picked up.
-We could spawn in new coins at the old locations, but that would involve storing references to the old locations, which adds a bunch of boilerplate code.
+We could spawn in new coins at the old locations, but that would involve storing references to the old locations...
 Sometimes you need to rewrite code as your game changes, and that's exactly what we're going to do!

 An easier solution would be to just hide the coins from the map when they are picked up, and then un-hide them when resetting the map.
 Fortunately, this is not only a simple thing to do in Core, but is a very quick change.